Clinamenic/GFEL/content/library/Field Reports/PizzaDAO.md

 - Celebrate and support community organizers who bring new people in.
 - Open documentation lowers the barrier to participation.

-**Advice to others:**
-> “Put any word in front of DAO and build for the Schelling point of what a DAO for that word would be.
-Go for it!”
+> **“Put any word in front of DAO and build for the Schelling point of what a DAO for that word would be.
+Go for it!”**

----

-## Outcomes & Impact

-- **$1M+ spent on pizza** since 2021
-- **Over 400 local relationships** with pizzerias and organizers
-- **15,000+ people** fed in a single day during Bitcoin Pizza Day 2024
-- **DAO-first funding model** using NFTs, grants, and voluntary labor
-- **Cultural impact**: PizzaDAO serves as a replicable meme-vehicle for onboarding, localism, and web3 literacy

 ---